Gosport mayor Wayne Ronayne steps down after pub ban incident

 He was told he "could no longer be served" as bar staff thought one of his group was asleep.

-He asked to speak to the manager and police were called.'No argument'
+He asked to speak to the manager and police were called.

 Local newspaper The News said it understood "an argument broke out".